Last updated on August 27th, 2023 at 04:40 pm

 - Drying time is about two weeks.

-- Press statice blooms that are dry.
+- Make sure to press statice blooms that are dry.
 Moist flowers will likely lead to moulding.

 - Place the statice between absorbent paper, such as tissue paper.